torps/torps/README.md

 output for command options.

 ### Versions
-The latest version of TorPS (tag "tor-0.2.4.23") simulation path selection as performed by Tor stable release 0.2.4.23.
+The latest version of TorPS (tag "tor-0.2.4.23") simulates path selection as performed by Tor stable release 0.2.4.23.
 The TorPS version at tag "tor-0.2.3.25" simulates path selection as performed by Tor stable release 0.2.3.25.